 I am a poet, an editor and an educator.
 I’m on the poetry track in the MA program but considering the MFA too.
 I am all about mental health and making sure people know they are not alone, as well as how to get support.
 Reach out any time!

 Black, Queer, and usually a hot mess.
 I’m on the fiction track because I dream of writing an empire of Young Adult and Fantasy Novels, I also dabble in “literary” short stories.
 I also write list poetry on rare occasion.
 Contact me with questions or concerns or just to say “hello!”

-I was born in San Antonio, TX and grew up in a live oak forest, my body covered in crisp cedar nettles and the sap of strawberry Popsicles.
+I was born in San Antonio, TX and grew up in a live oak forest, my body covered in crisp cedar needles and the sap of strawberry Popsicles.
 Traveling an hour and a half north to attend the University of Texas at Austin, I discovered a love for building fictional worlds in dark studios and the satisfaction of a well-spliced word, graduating with a BS in Film and a BA in English.
-After a short stint just east of the state line, I headed west to California, where I invented scenes for fictional educators in interactive learning games and helped documentarians distribute their films across public media.
+After a short stint just in Houston, TX, I headed west to California, where I invented scenes for fictional educators in interactive learning games and helped documentarians distribute their films across public media.
 I’m currently pursuing my MFA in fiction at SFSU.

 Thank you, GWC Founding Members!

 The GWC was founded in May 2020.
 (What a year.
 Damn.)
 The original founding crew consisted of:

 Samantha Cosentino Baker (MFA ‘2x)

 Vanessa Hamill (MFA ‘2x)